-Via a link you'll receive at the end of the day
+Via a link you'll receive a few days after the event

 Step 7.
 Discuss the findings

 In a discussion with fellow-students, answer and learning objectives are presented, questions are asked, and unclarities are discussed.
 After the discussion, each student knows whether the new knowledge has been understood, the subject matters had been studied with sufficient depth, and the subject matter can be explained to others.